check-spelling-sandbox/DataTables-Plugins/features/inputPaging/Readme.md

 npm install datatables.net datatables.net-feature-inputpaging
 ```

-Then in your Javascript file (assuming you are using ES Modules):
+Then in your JavaScript file (assuming you are using ES Modules):

 ```js
 import DataTable from 'datatables.net';